Victoria Electric Car Rebate 2026: Every EV Incentive in VIC

 Victoria’s EV incentive landscape in 2026 is thinner than it was in 2021–2023, but the stamp duty concession, recurring registration discount, and federal FBT exemption still represent a combined saving that can reach $3,000–$15,000+ over the ownership period depending on the vehicle price and whether a novated lease is used.

-The stamp duty saving in particular is often underappreciated because it is applied invisibly at registration — buyers may not even notice they have saved $1,300 or $2,100 compared to what they would have paid on an equivalent petrol vehicle.
+The duty concession in particular is often underappreciated because it is applied invisibly at registration - buyers may not even notice they have paid the lower green car rate rather than the higher rate an equivalent petrol vehicle would attract.

 Use the Gridly rebate checker to estimate the total saving for your specific vehicle and purchase situation based on current Victorian and federal incentives.